afqueiruga/afqstensorflowexamples/Readme.md

 4. Check your in-production usage against the original training data and requesting new data points.

 The file afqstensorutils.py contains all of the utility functions I'm writing.

+## Progress

+1. [[polynomials.ipynb]] : Fitting the given data to a basis of polynomials
+2. [[model_loading.ipynd]] : Loading the saved model, freezing the variables, and rewriting a trimmed down graph.